Dialectical behavior therapy: Interpersonal effectiveness

 The three interpersonal skills focused on in DBT include self-respect, treating others "with care, interest, validation, and respect", and assertiveness.
 The dialectic involved in healthy relationships involves balancing the needs of others with the needs of the self, while maintaining one's self-respect.

 Tools

+Diary cards

 Specially formatted diary cards can be used to track relevant emotions and behaviors.
 Diary cards are most useful when they are filled out daily.
 The diary card is used to find the treatment priorities that guide the agenda of each therapy session.
 Both the client and therapist can use the diary card to see what has improved, gotten worse, or stayed the same.

 Chain analysis

 Chain analysis is a form of functional analysis of behavior but with increased focus on sequential events that form the behavior chain.
 It has strong roots in behavioral psychology in particular applied behavior analysis concept of chaining.
 A growing body of research supports the use of behavior chain analysis with multiple populations.